primesoft-group/oneoffixx-docs/_pages/install/en/server-sql-install.md

 * CI: Case-Insensitive ('ABC' == 'abc')
 * AS: Accent sensitive ('ü' != 'u')

-OneOffixx is automatically using the SQL server’s Collation during the database generation.
+OneOffixx automatically uses the SQL server’s Collation during the database generation.
 It is required to explicitly set up an empty, case-insensitive database manually if the server is set to using a case-sensitive Collation by default.

 __Authentication Mode: Mixed Mode__

-Make sure that the Authentication Mode is set to Mixed Mode during installation.
+Make sure that the Authentication Mode is set to "Mixed Mode" during installation.

 ![x]({{ site.baseurl }}/assets/content-images/install/en/server-sql-install-mixedmode.png "Mixed-Mode Auth in SQL Server")